310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% bubble Rei %}
 *Kukuku.* If that is how you feel, then I am glad.
 I was quite worried for you in the beginning, you see.

-You are skilled at everything and are unique, after all.
-Those who do not have that prowess are just living normal lives.
+After all, you are skilled at everything, yet the one and only trait you do not properly possess is living a normal life.
 {% endbubble %}

 {% bubble Wataru %}
 *Fufufu!* I am *always* growing, Rei!

 There is still so much more to improve myself in!
-No, in fact, any prodigy would always have heights they simply could not reach, even if they were to repeat their life over and over again to perfect everything!
+No, in fact, any prodigy would always have heights they simply could not reach, even if they were to repeat their life over and over again!

-For as long as I believe this, this would mean I am but another mere, foolish, powerless human, just like everyone else!
+For as long as I believe this, this would mean I am nothing but another mere, foolish, powerless human, just like everyone else!
 Ahhh, such an incredibly wonderful life that is…☆
 {% endbubble %}

 {% bubble Rei %}
-Hibiki-kun, I do not particularly mind your voice, but we are in public right now, so at least keep it down.
+Hibiki-kun, I do not particularly mind this chat, but we are in public right now, so at least keep it down.

 People are looking at us now, thinking that some kind of performance for the aquarium is happening.
 {% endbubble %}